FarmDyn/documentation/docs/template/introduction.md

 in market and policy environment such as GHG emission ceilings are path dependent on investment decisions in the past.
-Whereas all farms can implement certain short term adjustments regarding herd-, feed- or fertilizer-management, investment based strategies are not very likely to be adjusted for farms which invested recently in new buildings or expensive machinery.
-These characteristics imply individual farms and the industry as a whole that optimal short and long term strategies might differ considerably.
+Whereas all farms can implement certain short term adjustments regarding herd-, feed- or fertiliser-management, investment based strategies are not very likely to be adjusted for farms which invested recently in new buildings or expensive machinery.
+These characteristics imply for individual farms, and for the industry as a whole that optimal short and long term strategies might differ considerably.

 Accordingly, a framework is needed which covers a longer planning period